openvcash/vcash/docs/BUILDING.md

 You can import your private keys or recover from your wallet seed, but if you do not have these then you will not be able to recover the wallet.

+If you are sure you want to build with Berkeley DB v5, and you understand the risks, then use the build flag listed below called `WITH_INCOMPATIBLE_BDB`

 Build flags
 ---
 Use the various build flags when initiating `cmake` to trigger certain options, or to choose where to install things.